YellowSharkMT/Fabric-GitDeploy/README.md

 Example usage:

-- fab sync              # Updates local site with latest database & files from the prod site
+- `fab sync              # Updates local site with latest database & files from the prod site`
-- fab sync:local,dev    # NOT RECOMMENDED - have not developed/tested this functionality.
+- `fab sync:local,dev    # NOT RECOMMENDED - have not developed/tested this functionality.`
-- fab sync:local,prod   # NOT RECOMMENDED - have not developed/tested this functionality.
+- `fab sync:local,prod   # NOT RECOMMENDED - have not developed/tested this functionality.`

-Arguments: src='prod', dest='local'

-###`rsync`

-Synchronizes the unversioned folders from one environment to another. (src: prod, dest: local) Typically this is used to download the WordPress uploads folder from the production server, as well as any other folders defined in the UNVERSIONED_FOLDERS config value.
-Note that this function DOES NOT copy/transfer any of the application code - that must be done instead using the "deploy" task.

-Example usage:

-- fab rsync             # Default params, same as following command.
-- fab rsync:prod,local  # Downloads unversioned files from the production to the local server.
-- fab rsync:local,prod  # NOT RECOMMENDED - have not developed/tested this yet.
-- fab rsync:local,dev   # NOT RECOMMENDED - have not developed/tested this yet.
-- fab rsync:prod,dev    # NOT RECOMMENDED - have not tested this, nor is it necessary UNLESS the dev server is on a different server than the prod server.
-Also, not sure rsync supports one remote to another.

 Arguments: src='prod', dest='local'